angr/angr-doc/docs/structured_data.md

 SimuVEX has a system for representing types.
 These SimTypes are found in `simuvex/s_type.py` - an instance of any of these classes represents a type.
-Many of the types are incomplete unless they are supplimented with a SimState - their size depends on the architecture you're running under.
+Many of the types are incomplete unless they are supplamented with a SimState - their size depends on the architecture you're running under.
 You may do this with `ty.with_state(state)`, which returns a copy of itself, with the state specified.

 SimuVEX also has a light wrapper around `pycparser`, which is a C parser.